For the Michaelmas term 2020 make travel arrangements so that you can arrive at the College on Thursday 1 October.

 Collect your room key and sign your accommodation contract

 Collect your University Card.
 The University Card allows access to University buildings, and works as a charge card in the College buttery and Café Bar.
-(If you collected your University Card from your Department, bring it with you so that it can be registered.)
+(If you collected your University Card from your Department or elsewhere, bring it with you so that it can be registered.)

 Find your pigeon hole in the shelves near the Porters’ Lodge.
 Collect your welcome pack and any other information that's waiting for you.
 Please check your pigeon hole at least once a week, even if you live away from the main College site.
 If you can't find your pigeon hole, or your welcome pack, please ask the Porters' Lodge staff